What I believe

 I grew up just outside Atlanta, and played competitive soccer from age 7 to age 32, but, after 3 surgeries, my knees gave up, so now I try to play golf and run the Peachtree Road Race every year.
 14 down, 11 to go!

 After B-School, I got my first taste of startup land at my first job at a medical software startup called A.D.A.M.
+Software.
 Because I knew how to make a spreadsheet sing, I got promoted to be the CEO‘s lackey to take ADAM, Inc. public.
 In my next startup gig, I managed the due diligence in the acquisition of TSI by FirstData/Western Union.
 It was at FirstData that I realized I am a startup / small business kind of guy.
 In 1999, I co-founded CWNP, a WiFi training & certification content company.
 I operated CWNP for 13 years until a private equity firm acquired the company in late 2012.
 During those 13 years, I started 3 other businesses.
-Each of these businesses took off fast, but all of which died painfully in the meltdown of 2008-2009.
+Each of these businesses took off fast, but all of them died painfully in the meltdown of 2008-2009.
 You learn a lot when you fail spectacularly.

 Some Personal Stuff